vansh-seth/-Python-Basics-Learning/Pandas/Readme.md

 Remember, the presence of Python in the system is a prerequisite for installing Pandas (or NumPy), as well as other Python libraries.

+## Data Structure in Pandas

+Within the realm of programming, a data structure stands as a foundational framework housing both data values and the operations applicable to them.
+It serves as a cornerstone, facilitating the efficient storage, retrieval, and modification of data.
+Think back to our introduction to the ndarray data structure in NumPy during Class XI; consider the seamless experience of storing, accessing, and updating data facilitated by NumPy arrays.

+In the domain of Pandas, two pivotal data structures take the spotlight:

+- **Series**: A Pandas Series represents a one-dimensional array that can accommodate diverse data types.
+Acting as a labeled index array, it enables swift access and manipulation of data elements.

+- **DataFrame**: The DataFrame structure serves as the bedrock of tabular data representation in Pandas.
+Mimicking a two-dimensional table, it encompasses rows and columns, facilitating intuitive organization, exploration, and analysis of datasets.